marinerslakers/Csci-440/projects/part03/README.md

 'Settings' menu on the left hand side.
 Click 'Settings', then 'User and Group access', where you can add users.

+## Submitting your work

+For this part of the project submit on D2L.
+There are two submission folders, one is for the group and the other is for the individual.
+In the group submission, supply your your team members' names, a link to your repository, and hash value of the commit that you are submitting.
+(See [SETUP.md](SETUP.md) if you are unsure how to get the hash of a commit.)

+** Note: Normally with git, forks are used to make changes to a repository that you don't own.
+After implementing a feature, usually a pull request is issued from your fork to the original repository.
+The maintainers of the original repository can choose to incorporate your changes or not.
+Unfortunately, pull requests on public repositories (like this one), are public as well.
+So if you were to turn in your work using pull requests, anyone could view it, so we're NOT using pull requests. **

 ## Writing your queries

 In this part of the project, we will write a lot of queries.
 Some of the